Cattle dip vat and holding pen repairs

 - Place of Performance: CFTEP Office, 8000 US Hwy 281, Brownsville, TX 78520.

-This opportunity is a Total Small Business Set-Aside (FAR 19.5).
+This is a Total Small Business Set-Aside (FAR 19.5).
 All responsible sources may submit a quotation.
-Relevant experience with structural metal, metal fencing and gates, painting, and concrete is required.
+The applicable NAICS code and small business size standard are not specified in the solicitation document.

 Submission & Evaluation